EthanWelsh/Flappy-Bird/README.md

 -------------------------
 In order to increase the speed of the learning process, I found it helpful to instantiate a number of birds that could learn concurrently using the same 'brain' (Q and V matrices).

 In order to further increase the learning speed, I added a OVERALL_SPEED that could modify the game to play at increased speeds (credit to Peter Mash for figuring this out).
 Note: due to the use of the delta_frames in the some of the physics, it is important to note that actors trained at higher speeds will not perform well at lower ones.
+If you wish to run a bird trained on a faster brain on a lower speed, you must divide the FPS by the OVERALL_SPEED (example: if a bird is trainined on 10 overall speed, then to run it with overall speed 1, the FPS must be set to 6).

 Intercede & Bias
 ----------------